 In addition to potty training, there are a bunch of other milestones and skills your growing child is working on this month.

 Average weight for a 32-month old is around 29.4 pounds for girls and 30.5 pounds for boys.
-Average height is around 36.1 inches for girls and 36.5 inches for boys, according to the US Centers for Disease Control.
+Average height is around 36.1 inches for girls and 36.5 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

 • Speech.
 Thirty-two-month-old speech development is happening fast.
 Your child may be using pronouns correctly and understands how to follow directions with multiple steps.